 5:30 p.m., Parish Hall

 We will gather in the Parish Hall at 5:30 p.m. for social time and prayer with a delicious dinner by Chef Dave served at 6:00 p.m.
 At 6:45 p.m. there will be a program for children in the Lowry Room.
-Adults will remain in the Parish Hall for a series of discussions on the topic
+Adults will remain in the Parish Hall for a series of discussions on the topic When Bad Things Happen to Good People, led by our guest speaker, the Rev Everett Walk of Sarasota.
+The evenings will conclude at 7:30 p.m.

 A Service of Choral Evensong: This Sunday, March 19